Benthijs/Java/README.md

 # Java
 A collection of Java projects I completed over the years.
-Not properly meta-rationalized.